guille/guille.github.io/content/posts/cdc-aggregations.md

 ## Building a demo

-Implementing, extending, and maintaining systems that follow that pattern is a lot of what I do in my day to day as a {{< abbrev "Site Reliability Engineer" "SRE" >}}.
+Implementing, extending, and maintaining systems that follow that pattern is a lot of what I do in my day to day as an {{< abbrev "Site Reliability Engineer" "SRE" >}}.

-However, most of the architecture was built before I joined the company, so I wanted to make sure I understood the design decisions.
+Most of the architecture was built before I joined the company, so I wanted to make sure I understood the design decisions.
 The easiest way to do this, I thought, was re-building it.
-I also wanted to try out a couple of different technologies, so this seemed like the perfect storm.
+I also wanted to try out a couple of different technologies, so this seemed like the perfect project.

-You can find all the code I am going to discuss in the [GitHub repo](https://github.com/guille/aggregations-pattern).
+You can find all the code I am going to discuss in [this GitHub repo](https://github.com/guille/aggregations-pattern).

 Since it's 2025, I started by asking ChatGPT to put something together.
 I wanted a Python FastAPI back-end serving htmx with Tailwind for the front-end.
 If nothing else, it put together a better UI on its first attempt than I could have if I had spent a month trying.
 Then again, I am more likely to become fluent in Kazakh than output a decently-looking web UI if left unsupervised.